microsoft/bedrock/docs/single-cluster.md

 Note: This walkthrough assumes that you already have set all the environment variables as part of [first walkthrough](firstWorkload/README.md).

-## Deplying the common infrastructure:
+## Deploying the common infrastructure:

 Before you deploy infrastructure environments, you will need to create an Azure Storage Account.
 You can do this in Azure Portal, or by using the Azure CLI: